smartin015/peerprint/docs/index.md

 Here are a few examples:

-**Disaster mitigation** - join a global queue to contribute masks, ventilator parts, and other scarce supplies on-demand for the next pandemic.
+**Disaster mitigation** - join a global queue to contribute scarce supplies on-demand for the next global crisis.

 **Hobbyist communities** - issue print orders to mass-produce blasters for a NERF battle, or airframes for a quadcopter competition.